RickWolter/SuperHeroSearch/README.md

 # SuperHeroSearch

+This app allows the user to view marvel comics as well as seearch for specific comic book heros from Marvel.

+- The credentials for the Marvel API are hardcoded into the apps networking so youll only need to download, change your team, and run the app.

-This is my Disney take home project.
-It was a lot of fun.
+- It was a lot of fun.
 Thanks for the opportunity.

-Libraries used:
+- Libraries used:

 SwiftUI
 Combine